 Are you a tall person?

 Yes, I'm a tall person.
 When I wear shoes with heels, which is basically whenever I wear shoes, I'm almost six feet tall.
 And because I like basketball, people always assume that I played basketball, but that's a wrong assumption.

 What did you do before you wrote books?

 I was a full-time poet and teacher, though I'm not teaching right now.
-I've taught all sorts of writing and literature courses at Brigham Young University, Johnson State College (in Vermont), Stanford University, UC Riverside's Low Residency MFA Program, and Western Michigan University.
+I've taught all sorts of writing and literature courses at Brigham Young University, Northern Vermont University - Johnson, Stanford University Continuing Studies, UC Riverside's Low Residency MFA Program, and Western Michigan University.
 And I taught at Hawthorne High School in Los Angeles.
-If any of my former students are reading this, hey, what ever became of you?
+If any of my former students are reading this, hey, where did you end up in this world?

 Who are your heroes?